|

 caster, maggot and worm are all good.

-Paste, corn and meat also account for
+Paste, bread, corn and meat also account for

 many fish (no cans please).